alexraskin/todoist-serverless/README.md

+Made with ❤ in Arizona

-# todoist-serverless
+# Todoist-Serverless-Task

-A basic serverless function to create a task in Todoist
+Create a task in Todoist using AWS Lambda

-_not created by, affiliated with, or supported by Doist_
+## Usage

+You will need an [API Key](https://github.com/Cosmitar/todoist-js/wiki/Getting-access-token) from Todoist.